ElektraInitiative/libelektra/doc/dev/error-categorization.md

 with syntactic errors such as unexpected encounters like missing line endings, illegal characters or wrong encodings.
 Also transformation and conversion errors are to be categorizes here because the format of the given input does not allow such actions.
-Users should try a different value and retry setting it with Elektra.
+Since syntactic errors demand a specific format and structure, also structural validation errors belong here.
+Users should try a different value/format and retry setting it with Elektra.

 #### Semantic ("C04200")